 Durslade Farm, Dropping Lane, Bruton, BA10 0NL.
+Free Entry.

 Opened in 2014, the Somerset arm of the Hauser & Wirth family of contemporary art galleries has helped propel the bucolic town of Bruton to international acclaim.
 Although the gallery is known for its cutting edge exhibitions – and has brought thought-provoking pieces from acclaimed international artists such as Alexander Calder and Martin Creed among others, to sleepy Somerset – this is a welcoming family place.
-The landscaped garden is serene while the Roth Bar & Grill offers great food and cakes; coffee, cocktails and a great homemade lemonade.
+The landscaped garden is serene while the Roth Bar & Grill offers great food and cakes; coffee, cocktails and a delicious homemade lemonade.
 This summer, the gallery features an exhibition by the renowned and inspirational Gustav Metzger.

 Fleet Air Arm Museum (25 minutes)

 Royal Naval Air Station (RNAS) Yeovilton, BA22 8HW.

 This brilliant, and hugely interactive museum brings alive the history of naval aviation and looks towards its future with an impressive array of informative and engaging exhibits.
 Sit inside a chopper, experience a virtual landing on an aircraft carrier or just marvel at the wonder of human endeavour and the fabulous feats of engineering celebrated here.

 Haynes International Motor Museum (25 minutes)